Endeavour season 8: Release date, cast, plot and everything you need to know

-ITV had already confirmed that there will be a series eight, breaking the news before filming began on series seven.
+ITV had already confirmed there would be a series eight, breaking the news before filming began on series seven.

 Speaking to RadioTimes.com ahead of the series seven launch date, Shaun Evans also spoke about future plans for another series, when he confirmed that the character Joan Thursday (Endeavour's love interest in the earlier seasons), who was absent from the most recent series, will "definitely be back, she's part of the family".

-What happened at the end of Endeavour series seven?
+What happened at the end of Endeavour season seven?

 In episode three, tensions between the two detectives reached boiling point, and long-unspoken resentments - Endeavour's superiority complex, Fred's more old-fashioned policing techniques - were finally aired, as the pair hurled insults at each other (while standing over a corpse, we might add) until the usually well-mannered pathologist Dr Max DeBryn had to break them up.